dusjagr/AudioBoot-pio-test/wav/README.md

 <audio controls>
   <source src="visual-20-flags.wav" type="audio/wav">
+  Your browser does not support the audio element.
+Use the download link above.
 </audio>

-### 21 — Flags (Fade)
+### 21 — Flags Fade
 <a href="visual-21-flags-fade.wav">Download</a>

 <audio controls>
   <source src="visual-21-flags-fade.wav" type="audio/wav">
+  Your browser does not support the audio element.
+Use the download link above.
 </audio>

----

-If you add or regenerate WAVs, this list can be updated automatically.
-I can also make a small script to regenerate this README from the folder contents.